 At that point, we’d already created the feature that would let someone know about a bicycle accident via SMS.
 Well, almost anyway, because it was ready on the device level, but we haven’t created an event listener for this feature in the app yet.

 The plan was pretty simple.
 The microcontroller starts scanning the axis values from the gyroscope module after the user turns on the device.
 Then, the microcontroller disables one of the axles to ensure that the position of the other two axles is correct.
-This signals for either the correct position of the bicycle or a fall.
+This signals either the correct position of the bicycle or a fall.
 If the indicators are unusual, the microcontroller sends an SOS message.

 We decided it was not the best idea to measure speed on the microcontroller.
-You see, our speed measurement is based on an event that we get from a reed-switch when a bicycle wheel makes one turn.
+You see, our speed measurement is based on an event that we get from a reed switch when a bicycle wheel makes one turn.
 This event is processed on the microcontroller.

-All trips’ history is saved on the mobile device.
+The trip history is saved on the mobile device.
 Based on this history, we can calculate the average speed and the current speed.
 That's why we decided it would be better to send the time difference in milliseconds between the reed-switch events to the phone and then calculate the speed based on it.

 We created a Cycomputer, a system that connects a bicycle to a smartphone.
-With this easily attachable device, cyclists can analyze their rides from different perspectives, both for professional and personal interest.
-The application allows users to track their rides, look over the ride history and know how many calories they burnt.
+With this easily attachable device, cyclists can analyze their rides from different perspectives, both for professional and personal interests.
+The application allows users to track their rides, look over their ride history and know how many calories they burnt.
 On top of that, the device can send a SOS signal in case of an accident.
 And even though we came across some challenges in the process, we have overcome them and managed to create a product that makes your bike smart.

 Stay tuned for more experiments from our ElifTech Cool Project Department!